-Z-CoiL Footwear has been extensively tested both in the Laboratory and in real life situations.
-With over 1 million pair sold, we have much data regarding the effectiveness of Z-CoiL footwear in the field.
+Z-CoiL Footwear has been extensively tested both in the Laboratory and in real life.
+With over 1 million pair sold, there is extensive data regarding the effectiveness of Z-CoiL footwear in the field.

 Ergonomic Implementation to Reduce Plantar Pressure

 Research study conducted by Wayne Scheler, New Mexico Highlands University

 This research study was conducted in 2008 as part of the Masters program in the area of Human Performanceand Sport at New Mexico Highlands University.NMHU researcher Wayne Scheler teamed up with Z-CoiL Footwear and Novel Electronics to evaluate the ergonomic benefits of Z‑CoiL® shoes worn as occupational footwear.Industrial employees are on their feet 8 to 10 hours per day.
 This causes an enormous amount of pressure to be placed on the plantar surface of the feet.
 When external weight is added, this pressure is multiplied.

 Past studies of Z‑CoiL® footwear have shown a longer force impact curve, which reduces jarring forces, while the heel coil also provides a 40% kinetic energy return.
 By studying plantar pressure and the effects of an ergonomic device such as Z‑CoiL®, the NMHU researchers were able to gain a better understanding of the effects caused by lowering the initial pressure.